carbon-language/carbon-lang/lldb/docs/design/overview.rst

 ----

-The Core source files contain basic functionality that is required in the debugger as well as the class represeting the debugger it self (Debugger).
+The Core source files contain basic functionality that is required in the debugger as well as the class representing the debugger itself (Debugger).
 A wide variety of classes are implemented:

 - Address (section offset addressing)